Ypertex/blog/content/articles/accelerate-your-website-with-your-logo/index.md

 * ...
 * The last pixel in the last row of pixels has the color white.

-The big advantage of this approach is that we can store images with extremely rich details---and that the images can be displayed with a very high degree of fidelity as there's no room for misinterpretation.
+The big advantage of this approach is that we can store images with extremely rich detail—and that the images can be displayed with a very high degree of fidelity, as there's no room for misinterpretation.
 This type is used to store and display photos.

-The downside of this format is their fixed resolution: I.e., if you have stored a picture with a width and height of 100×100 pixels but want to display it on a surface of 1,000×1,000 pixels, you somehow have to compensate for the missing pixels.
+The downside of this format is its fixed resolution: i.e., if you have stored a picture with a width and height of 100×100 pixels but want to display it on a surface of 1,000×1,000 pixels, you somehow have to compensate for the missing pixels.
 Typically, this leads to pixelated or blurry results:

 {{<figure src="33abb121-879a-48af-ab0b-a3a29c734efe">}}Scaling a small pixel-based image is like telling the computer: "Please make the picture bigger and guess what the missing pixels would look like!"{{</figure>}}